Types of Aid

 Teacher Education Assistance for College and Higher Education (TEACH) Grant

-This grant is valued at up to $4,000 per year and can be used by students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
-First-year students are not eligible for this grant.
+This grant is valued at up to $4,000* per year and can be used by students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
 If, after reading all of the information on the TEACH fact sheet (.pdf), you are interested in obtaining the TEACH Grant, you should contact the Office of Financial Aid.

 In addition, federal scholarship opportunities can be found on the Federal Student Aid website.